SanbyB/LD48/README.md

 ### Todo

 * Add unique tile for an iron ore for points
+* Sound effects and background music
+* Render score on top of screen
 * Cave generation
 * Enemy drops things that are useful
 * Player can take fall damage
 * Inventory equipment
 * E opens inventory to upgrade equipment and takes iron away from total score
 * (Polish) We need a screen for when we die
+* (Polish) Particles for rock breaking and slime dying

 ### Idea